voostindie/vincents-productivity-suite-for-alfred/README.md

 In case you were wondering: yes, this is [YAML](http://yaml.org).

-This sets up a single *area of responsibility* with all available features -- Markdown notes, OmniFocus and Contacts -- enabled.
-All features have default configurations, which is why you don't see anything here.
+This sets up a single *area of responsibility* with the Markdown notes, OmniFocus and Contacts features enabled.
+These features all have default configurations, which is why you don't see anything here.

 Once the configuration file exists, use the `focus` keyword (or ⌃⌥⌘-F) in Alfred to focus on a specific area.